 Add the half and half and vanilla.
 Stir until smooth then microwave for another 30 seconds.
 Add the pecans, stir and set aside.
 The mixture will be quite loose at first, but it will thicken as it cools.

 After a total of 30 minutes, cooling time, add the caramel pecan topping to the cake.
+Leave the cake turned upside down.
 Start with about three-quarters of it in the center of the cake and spread right to the edges.
 Use the remainder of the topping to cover any bare spots.
 (If the caramel topping seems too thick to spread, just pop it back in the microwave for 20 seconds.)

 Sprinkle lightly with flaky sea salt, if desired.
 Allow the cake to cool completely (if you have the will power) then slice and enjoy!I